PatrikValkovic/grammpy/doc/parsers.md

 Only exposed method is `cyk`.
 The method accepts grammar and input sequence as an input.

-It raise `NotParsedException` if input sequence was syntactically invalid and CYK was unable to parse it.
+It raises `NotParsedException` if input sequence was syntactically invalid and CYK was unable to parse it.
-It raise `StartSymbolNotSetException` if the grammar doesn't have start symbol set up.
+It raises `StartSymbolNotSetException` if the grammar doesn't have start symbol set up.

 ```python
 from pyparsers import cyk